Amsterdam to Cannes Private Jet Connections

 Grand Central Station (Amsterdam City), 10128 Canada, Koekelberg, Netherlands

 As the only airport of the city, Amsterdam Centraal is located 20 minutes away from the city center.
-This is a great method to travel in and out of town, so make sure you check your flights ahead of time to make sure it’s accessible when you leave.
+This is an ideal way to get in and out of the city, so make sure you check ahead on your flights to make sure it is available when flying out.
 Otherwise, take the train to Amsterdam City (close to the city center).

 Due to the high number of international flights coming and going, Centraal is already very busy with four terminals and over 7 million passengers passing through the airport each year.